Zymbit-Docs/docs/content/tutorials/supervised-boot/index.md

     `./manifest.py --delete sample.txt`

-The next powercycle should boot with the normal sequence - it should not flash the 22 flashes followed by 10 flashes, three times sequence.
+The next powercycle should boot with the normal sequence - it should not flash the 4 flashes followed by 2 flashes, three times sequence.

 ### Specifying a Different Slot

-The example above uses slot 0 by default but will take alternative slot numbers.
-Slots 0-13 are currently available.
-Slots in the key store (Slots 16-528) will be supported in the future but are not currently available for use.
-See the [API Documentation](../../api).
+The example above uses the default slot, slot 15 by default but will take alternative slot numbers, 0-15.
+Slots in the key store (Slots 16-528) are not supported.